Accern/academic-datasets/pnb-daily-hourly/readme.md

 | &ast;_min | The minimum value of the given feature &ast; in the last 24 hours. |
 | &ast;_max | The maximum value of the given feature &ast; in the last 24 hours. |
 | &ast;_avg | The average value of the given feature &ast; in the last 24 hours. |

+## pnb1d_small.csv.zip:

+`PNB 1d small` contains two files with a pre-selected subset of predictive features.
+`pnb1d_small.csv` is a feature set for `oo_binary` as target and `pnb1d_small_oo.csv` is a feature set for `oo` as target.
+The files are derived from `pnb1d.csv` on the following subset:
+Ticker must be one of `CAT, F, GOOG, MCO, NVDA, PFE, TROW, UAL` and the date must be on or before `2014-04-17`.
+It is recommended to use this subset for training predictive models as well, to avoid accidentally leaking information via the feature set.
+Features in the file are ordered by their feature importance computed on the above subset using a sklearn RandomForest model.
+Only the top 20 features are included.
+If fewer features are desired, features should be dropped starting at the end of the feature list.

 Disclaimer: This data is for research purposes only, provided 'as is', and solely for informational purposes, not for trading purposes or advice.